Updated January 24, 2022

 Most people already know that fur farming is unnecessary, cruel to animals, and contaminates the environment.
 But a new, looming health threat posed by mink farms is making it even more urgent for Canada to outlaw this outdated industry and close down fur farms for good.

-Recently, two British Columbia mink farms were hit with COVID-19 outbreaks—even with supposedly “strict” biosecurity measures in place that are supposed to prevent disease.
-Minks and workers were infected, and heartbreakingly, one farmer even killed 1,000 minks to try to eliminate the outbreak.
+British Columbia recently announced a permanent ban on mink farms after three COVID-19 outbreaks took place in these facilities.
+Minks and workers were infected, and heartbreakingly, one farmer even killed 1,000 minks to try to eliminate one of the outbreaks.

 COVID-19 outbreaks have hit mink farms all around the world.
 The virus began ravaging fur farms in Europe in summer 2020, resulting in the killing and mass burial of millions of innocent minks.

 Public health and infectious disease experts have warned that fur farm COVID-19 outbreaks could lead to mutations of the virus.
 This could affect vaccination efforts, and undermine global efforts to tackle the pandemic.